arunav-b/exploring-react/README.md

   - Event names in React are camelCased
   - Event handler in React should be a function and not a string

-- Some **rules** to be followed when handling events :

-  - The component that owns a piece of the state, should be the one modifying it.
-  - Raise the event from the Component that is impacted, but handle the event which is maintaining the state of that Component.

 - In the below example, `onClick` event is triggered whenever the `button` '+' is pressed.
 The event generated is handled by the eventHandler `handleIncrement()` which is an arrow function.
 As discussed [earlier](#stateNote), arrow functions will use lexical scoping to resolve `this`.

   ```